milonmaze/privacy-terms-observatory/about.att.com/csr/home/governance/transparency.html.md

 Like all companies, we are required by law to provide information to government and law enforcement entities, as well as parties to civil lawsuits, by complying with court orders, subpoenas, lawful discovery requests and other legal requirements.
-This AT&T Transparency Report provides (1) specific data regarding the number and types of legal demands to which we responded for the second half of 2020 that compelled AT&T to provide information about (a) communications or (b) our customers, as well as (2) information permitted by law to be disclosed about Foreign Intelligence Surveillance Act demands for the first half of 2020.
+This AT&T Transparency Report provides (1) specific data regarding the number and types of legal demands to which we responded for the first half of 2021 that compelled AT&T to provide information about (a) communications or (b) our customers, as well as (2) information permitted by law to be disclosed about Foreign Intelligence Surveillance Act demands for the second half of 2020.
 The Transparency Report also provides information about legal demands that were partially or completely rejected, demands for location information, emergency requests and international legal demands.

-In this report, “AT&T” includes all of AT&T’s operating units:
+In this report, “AT&T” includes all of AT&T’s operating units as of this reporting period:

 AT&T Communications provides mobile, broadband, video and other communications services to U.S.-based consumers and nearly 3 million companies globally — from the smallest business to nearly all the Fortune 1000.
 WarnerMedia is a leading media and entertainment company that creates and distributes premium and popular content from a diverse array of talented storytellers and journalists to global audiences through its consumer brands, including: HBO, HBO Max, Warner Bros., TNT, TBS, truTV, CNN, DC Entertainment, New Line, Cartoon Network, Adult Swim, Turner Classic Movies and others.
+WarnerMedia also includes Xandr, a data-enabled technology advertising platform.
 AT&T Latin America offers mobile services to people and businesses in Mexico and digital entertainment services in South America and the Caribbean.
-Xandr provides marketers with advanced advertising solutions enhanced with valuable customer insights from AT&T’s TV, mobile and broadband services, combined with extensive ad inventory including WarnerMedia’s cable networks and premium content from third-party media brands.

-Download February 2021 Report
+Download August 2021 Report

 Additional Resources

+Our Privacy Center

 Our Privacy Policy

-Our Issue Brief on Customer Privacy
+Our Issue Brief on Privacy

 Our Issue Brief on Human Rights

+Our policy on Human Rights

 Download the full Transparency Report

 Download the full Data Set